 4) Don’t let big credit card balances pile up

 To make the most out of your credit card you really shouldn’t let big balances pile up and slide from month to month.
 The interest will hurt.
 You should always pay more than just the minimum repayment if you’re going to make headway.
 If you’ve got a big balance already and you think it’s time to move on to a new card then check out an offer like the ANZ Platinum Credit Card that will give you 0% for 16 months and there’s no annual for the first year.
-Or if you need even longer than you can take your balance to the Citibank Platinum Rewards Credit Card which gives you 24 months interest free on balance transfers.
+If you need even longer, then you can take your balance to the Citibank Platinum Rewards Credit Card which gives you 24 months interest free on balance transfers.
 (Aug 2014).

 5) Know which card to use and when